joekariuki3/alx-system_engineering-devops/0x00-shell_basics/README.md

-it prints the current working directory
+Each file performs comands it says